AdaptSky: A DRL Based Resource Allocation Framework in NOMA-UAV Networks: Introduction

 Future communication networks are envisioned to provide heterogeneous wireless communication services with significant performance boost over 5G networks~\cite{dang2020should}.
 Unmanned aerial vehicles (\uavs), artificial intelligence (AI), millimeter wave (mmWave), along with some emerging medium access techniques are very key technologies in meeting such a goal~\cite{letaief2019roadmap}.
 For instance, thanks to their flexible 3D mobility, ease of deployment, and location precision, \uavs~can serve as aerial base stations (BSs), and hence, augment or replace terrestrial BSs in some extreme scenarios~\cite{chowdhury20206g}.
 Hence, it has become an active topic for different working groups in standardization bodies such as 3GPP~\cite{lin2018sky}.

 Rendering to its ability to simultaneously share spectrum resources among multiple users, non-orthogonal multiple access (NOMA) promises for massive-devices connectivity making it a candidate access technique for beyond 5G systems.
 Moreover, when used in mmWave spectrum, NOMA offers a significant data rate boost.
-Nevertheless, efficiently managing resources for mmWave or even \sub~spectrum for NOMA-\uav~networks with heterogeneous users is a complex problem~\cite{liu2019uav}.
-In this perspective, we propose a novel advanced deep reinforcement learning (DRL)-based framework that solves jointly for the \uav~placement and NOMA resource allocation in the context of \sub~as well as \mmwave~technologies.
+Nevertheless, efficiently managing resources for mmWave or even \sub~spectrum for NOMA-\uav~networks with a heterogeneous number of users is a complex problem~\cite{liu2019uav}.
+In this perspective, we propose a novel advanced deep reinforcement learning (DRL)-based framework that solves jointly for the \uav~placement and NOMA resource allocation in the context of \sub~as well as \mmwave~spectrum.
 There are few works available about NOMA-\uav~networks, some of which have focused on \uav~placement and NOMA resources allocation~\cite{Chen2019,Sharma2017,cui2018joint,Monemi2020}.
-The issues, however, with them that, for simplicity they $i)$ assume links between users and \uavs~are dominated by line-of-sight (LoS), as it is the case with~\cite{cui2018joint,Sharma2017,Chen2019}, $ii)$ restrict the number of users in the network to two, e.g.~\cite{Monemi2020,Sharma2017}, $iii)$ solve for \uav~placement and NOMA power allocation disjointly, for example~\cite{Chen2019}, and/or $iv)$ limit the \uav~analysis to 2D placement, e.g.~\cite{Chen2019,Monemi2020,Sharma2017,cui2018joint}.
-There have been some attempts in handling the 3D placement problem of \uav~such as in~\cite{el2019learn,Alzenad2017,Yaliniz2016}.
-Yet, these work disjointly optimize the altitude and the 2D-\uavs~placement.
+The issues, however, with these works that, for simplicity they $i)$ assume links between users and \uavs~are dominated by line-of-sight (LoS), as it is the case with~\cite{cui2018joint,Sharma2017,Chen2019}, $ii)$ restrict the number of users in the network to two, e.g.~\cite{Monemi2020,Sharma2017}, $iii)$ solve for \uav~placement and NOMA power allocation disjointly, for example~\cite{Chen2019}, and/or $iv)$ limit the \uav~analysis to 2D placement, e.g.~\cite{Chen2019,Monemi2020,Sharma2017,cui2018joint}.
+There have been some attempts in handling the 3D-placement problem of \uav~such as in~\cite{el2019learn,Alzenad2017,Yaliniz2016}.
+Yet, these works disjointly optimize the altitude and the 2D-\uavs~placement.
 Imposing restrictions in analyzing 3D networks, can lead to inefficient use of resources.
 Hence, some innovative techniques that can handle their sophisticated analysis are needed.